pikapods/docs.pikapods.com/apps/discourse.md

 To install new plugins:

-1. Get the plugin source code from the plugin's Github repository.
-Either by cloning it or downloading the code as zip via _Code > Download ZIP_.
+1. Get the plugin source code from the plugin's GitHub repository.
+Either by cloning it or downloading the code as a zip via _Code > Download ZIP_.
 2. Upload the plugin folder via [SFTP](/manage/files) into `/plugins`.
 3. Restart the pod.
 This will detect the plugin and compile related web assets.
 4. Now the new plugin should show up in _Admin > Plugins_.
 (Restarting Discourse can take a few minutes.)